christophfranke/signal-chain/README.md

 - When listening to an object key, and the key had an array type, but is now being assigned a non-array, the application throws an error unsupported.
 - Options and behaviour of update batching and async updates is not stable yet.
 There are several options and there will be a way to turn on/off batching and asnyc, the default configuration may change though.

+>TODO: The second part is no longer true.
+Instead describe the api

 ### Roadmap

 - Rename `$.assert` to `$.type`, `$.assert.create` becomes `$.type.is`
 - some quality of life utilities like `$.debounce` and `$.throttle`
 - A `$.listen.select`, that is automatically reactive.
 - Refactor the `Chain` type into `SyncChain` and `AsyncChain` and merge `$.evaluate.sync` and `$.evaluate.async`
+- Add a `$.toFunction` that creates a function from a chain

+> TODO: SyncChain, AsyncChain, WeakChain, AsyncWeakChain